 February is the perfect time to visit Amritsar, the weather is crisp but comfortable for exploring.
 You can experience the city’s soulful side at the Golden Temple and catch the energetic Wagah Border ceremony without the heat.

 Street food like Amritsari kulcha tastes even better in this cool weather!
-Its blend of spirituality, culture, and warmth makes it one of the top 10 best places to visit in February in India for history lovers and foodies alike.
+Its blend of spirituality, culture, and warmth makes it one of the top 10 best places to visit in February in India with family and foodies alike.

 Rishikesh in February offers the perfect balance of peace and adventure.
 The cool weather makes yoga retreats, river rafting, and evening aartis by the Ganga super enjoyable.